 Occlusion is the ideal overlap and alignment between your upper and lower teeth.
-Your upper teeth should fit slightly over your lower teeth and there should be no crowding or crooked/twisted teeth on your upper or lower jaw.
+Your upper teeth should fit slightly over your lower teeth.
+There should be no crowding or crooked/twisted teeth on your upper or lower jaw.
 Malocclusion is anything the deviates from typical occlusion and falls into three categories.
-Category 1 is categorized by a normal bite, but with severe crowding and issues with spacing.
-Category 2, also called retrognathism, is categorized by a severe overbite.
+Category 1 describes a normal bite, but with severe crowding and issues with spacing.
+Category 2, also called retrognathism, describes a severe overbite.
 In other words, the upper teeth and jaw overlap the bottom teeth and jaw far more than they normally should.
-Category 3, also known as prognathism, is categorized by an underbite, where the lower jaw and teeth overlap the upper jaw and teeth.
+Category 3, also known as prognathism, describes an underbite, where the lower jaw and teeth overlap the upper jaw and teeth.

-Malocclusion can occur genetically due to a tumors or cleft lip or palate, but there are certain behaviors that can lead to crowded teeth that should be avoided.
+Malocclusion can occur genetically due to tumors or cleft lip or palate.
+However, certain behaviors can lead to crowded teeth and should be avoided.
 Using a pacifier after the age of 3, or prolonged use of a bottle in early childhood can cause issues in the alignment of your children’s teeth.
 Trauma, or even poorly fitted dental crowns can also cause crowded and misaligned teeth.

 When You Should Come In

 While the most obvious symptom of malocclusion is crooked or misaligned teeth, others are not so obvious.
 If you notice that you or your child are frequently biting the insides of your cheek or tongue, are developing a lisp, or are having other issues chewing or talking then you should consider visiting a dentist to check for malocclusion.